adriandelarco/old_school/README.md

 - Number of results per page
 - Mobile or desktop version

-For a complete description of the settings, see the [input specification](https://www.apify.com/apify/google-search-scraper?section=input-schema).
+For a complete description of all settings, see the [input specification](https://www.apify.com/apify/google-search-scraper?section=input-schema).

 ## Usage

-To use the actor, you'll need access to [Apify Proxy](https://apify.com/proxy) and have a sufficient limit of the Google SERP queries (which you can view on your [Account](https://my.apify.com/account) page).
+To use the actor, you'll need access to [Apify Proxy](https://apify.com/proxy) and have a sufficient limit for Google SERP queries (you can view this on your [Account](https://my.apify.com/account) page).
 New Apify users have a free trial of Apify Proxy and Google SERPs, which lets you try this actor free of charge.
 Once the Apify Proxy trial is expired,